linode/docs/docs/web-servers/apache-tips-and-tricks/apache-configuration-structure.md

  - '[Troubleshooting Apache](/docs/web-servers/apache/troubleshooting/)'
 ---

 Throughout our [Apache section](/docs/web-servers/apache/) and [LAMP stack tutorials](/docs/lamp-guides/), a very simple configuration based on `<VirtualHost>` is offered.
 This configuration is useful for hosting several websites on a single server.
-However, this approach does not provide granular control over resource usage *within* these sites.
+However, this approach does not provide granular control over resource usage within each site.

 ![Apache configuration structure](/docs/assets/apache-configuration-structure-headerimg.jpg "Apache configuration structure")